Introduction

 TO_TIMESTAMP to convert input timestamps to Actuals timestamps.

-• CONCAT Concatenate several strings
+CONCAT Concatenate several strings into one string.

 • REPLACE Replace a specific value in a string with another string